What If I Don’t Participate?

 What Happens After I Have Been Detained and Screened?

-You may be referred to a treatment program for alcohol or drug issues.
-If you are clinically determined to have a need for substance abuse treatment, you will need to complete a minimum of one hour of counseling per week for 16 weeks.
+You may be referred to a treatment provider for a substance use assessment.
+If you are clinically determined to have a need for substance abuse treatment, you will need to comply with the treatment provider’s recommendations.
 The IDRC may require monitored treatment or self-help group attendance for a maximum of one year.
 You must complete this treatment as part of your sentence.

 What About My Driver’s License?